24 Best Website Feedback Tools for 2025

 Best for: Feedback collection across multiple website touchpoints.

-Zonka Feedback is a website feedback tool for real-time feedback from your website visitors.
+Zonka Feedback is a website feedback tool for real-time feedback through various channels: pop-ups, embedded surveys, and buttons.

 Key features: